Are you running your own company and employ one or more workers?

 If you have failed to collect or pay payroll taxes or the IRS asserts that taxes have not been paid, contact us immediately.
-As former IRS attorneys, appeals officers, and auditors, we have a strong track record of successfully defending these types of cases.
+As former IRS employees, we have a strong track record of successfully defending these types of cases.

 If you are under audit by the IRS or have received a notification about an audit, contact us immediately to ease the burden.
 Our toll-free number is 877-219-2619.